matomesc/cs241/code_generation.md

 ```

 This won't work because if we have nested if-else statements, we will have duplicate labels.
 The easiest way around this
-is to write a `nextLabel()` function to generate a unique number prefix for every label.
+is to write a `nextLabel()` function to generate a unique number suffix for every label.

 Another implementation is: